Senate Filibuster You wish to estimate, with 99% confidence, the ... | Channels for Pearson+

 1

-Identify the formula for determining the minimum sample size for estimating a population proportion with a given confidence level and margin of error.
+Step 1: Identify the formula for determining the minimum sample size for estimating a population proportion.
 The formula is: , where is the z-score corresponding to the confidence level, is the estimated population proportion, and is the margin of error.

-Determine the values for the variables in the formula.
-The confidence level is 99%, so the z-score corresponding to this level is approximately 2.576.
-The estimated population proportion is 0.34 (from the prior survey), and the margin of error is 0.02 (2%).
+Step 2: Since no preliminary estimate of the population proportion is available, use (i.e., 0.5) to maximize the required sample size.
+This is a conservative approach that ensures the sample size is large enough.

+Step 3: Determine the z-score for a 99% confidence level.
+For a 99% confidence level, the z-score is approximately .
+This value corresponds to the critical value in a standard normal distribution.

 Verified video answer for a similar problem: